imrafaelmerino/json-values/README.md

 <dependency>
   <groupId>com.github.imrafaelmerino</groupId>
   <artifactId>json-values</artifactId>
-  <version>X.Y.Z</version>
+  <version>0.1.2</version>
 </dependency>
 ```
-Where X.Y.Z is the latest stable version, and that's all.
+Where 0.1.2 is the latest stable version, and that's all.
 It's a zero-dependency library, so you won't
 have to go through a kind of dependency hell to get it working.
 You can play around with the library
  using the java _REPL_ (>= Java 9) just typing:
 ```